robert-low/rails-wikinimous/README.md

 A task manager utilising basic CRUD features in Rails.

-An anonymous wiki  where anyone can create a new article or update an existing one.
+An anonymous wiki (like [this one](https://wagon-wikinimous.herokuapp.com/)).  where anyone can create a new article or update an existing one.

 ## Ruby Version